 I am very excited about this week as it is the beginning of my birthday week.
 I love birthdays and I am especially grateful that I have lived another year.
 One thing I have embraced since I was a child is learning.
 I have been a “sponge” my entire life.
 That does not mean I spent years going to college.
 In fact, I do not have a college degree.
 I am a self-taught student and have enjoyed a successful career because I have paid attention to other people and situations in my work life.

 Of course with having the Internet, none of us have an excuse not to learn.
-It is a matter of “wanting to” learn and being committed to daily growth.
+It is a matter of “wanting to” learn and be committed to daily growth.

 As you approach this week at work: